microsoft/FluidFramework/packages/dds/tree/docs/Shared Tree Philosophy.md

 This is part of why SHaredTree is a tree, and not a graph.
 When dealing with mutable content, its really useful to be clear about what the invariants of any given data are.
-Having these comes from its schema is ideal, but in the cases where thats insufficient for constraints be contextually applied by the parents.
+Having these comes from its schema is ideal, but in the cases where that's insufficient, constraints can be contextually applied by the parents.
 This approach is most practical when any given data only has a single context (based on its single parentage path).
 In a graph, data can have many parents, so they either need to not put constraints on the child (which makes it hard to have any application invariants which the schema language can't express), or all need to be accounted for (which doesn't scale to complex applications well).